Another Navy warship at sea reports a coronavirus outbreak

 WASHINGTON (AP) — Another Navy ship at sea has reported a coronavirus outbreak and is returning to port, the Navy said Friday.

-A Navy statement said at least 17 members of the crew of a destroyer, the USS Kidd, have tested positive and it expects the number to grow.
+Navy officials said at least 18 members of the crew of a destroyer, the USS Kidd, have tested positive and it expects the number to grow.
 It said it is evaluating the extent of the outbreak aboard the ship.

-The Kidd is in the Caribbean, where it has been operating as part of a counter-drug mission.
+The Kidd is off the Pacific coast of Central America, where it has been operating as part of a U.S. counter-drug mission.
+The Navy said it has a crew of about 350.
+It is only the second Navy ship, among about 90 deployed around the world, to report a coronavirus outbreak at sea.
+The other is the USS Theodore Roosevelt.

 One sailor who displayed symptoms was flown off the Kidd on Thursday to a medical facility at San Antonio, where he tested positive for the virus.